astronomer/astro-docs/ac/next/get-started/01_production.md

 sudo -u astro ~astro/airflow-venv/bin/pip install --extra-index-url=https://pip.astronomer.io/simple/ 'astronomer-certified[postgres]==1.10.10.*'
 ```

-> **Note:** This command includes the `[postgres]` dependency so that all libraries needed to use Postgres are also installed.
+This command includes the `[postgres]` dependency so that all libraries needed to use Postgres are also installed.
 You can add additional dependencies such as `[redis, crypto, aws, celery]` depending on your use case.

 ### D. Configure a process supervisor